Palestine: Peace Not Apartheid

 Palestine: Peace Not Apartheid is a book written by Jimmy Carter.
 It was published by Simon & Schuster in November 2006.

 The book is primarily based on Carter's long engagement in the Israeli–Palestinian conflict, both before, during and after his presidency.
 He recounts his first visits to the Middle East as Governor of Georgia, his role as President in the Camp David Accords, his personal relationships with Arab and Israeli political leaders such as Anwar Sadat and Menachem Begin, his involvement in the peace process since leaving the White House, as well as his successors' policies in the region.

 In the book, Carter argues that Israel's continued control and construction of settlements in the West Bank have been the primary obstacles to a comprehensive peace agreement in the Middle East.
 That perspective, coupled with the use of the word "apartheid" in the title, and what critics said were errors and misstatements in the book, sparked controversy.
 Carter defended the book and countered that response to it "in the real world… has been overwhelmingly positive."

 The 2007 documentary Man from Plains depicts the tour Carter undertook to promote the book.

 Contents

 Purpose

-The ultimate purpose of my book is to present facts about the Middle East that are largely unknown in America, to precipitate discussion and to help restart peace talks (now absent for six years) that can lead to permanent peace for Israel and its neighbors.
+According to Carter:The ultimate purpose of my book is to present facts about the Middle East that are largely unknown in America, to precipitate discussion and to help restart peace talks (now absent for six years) that can lead to permanent peace for Israel and its neighbors.
 Another hope is that Jews and other Americans who share this same goal might be motivated to express their views, even publicly, and perhaps in concert.
 I would be glad to help with that effort.